Ginger Liqueur Recipe

 - Cut off any dead or ugly parts.

-- Scrub off the surface and any remaining dirty parts with the rough side of a kitchen sponge.
-Don't worry about getting every speck as the alcohol will sterilize it.
+- Scrub off any remaining dirty parts with the rough side of a kitchen sponge.
+Don't worry about getting every speck as the alcohol will sterilize it and the solid material will be strained out anyway.

 - Chop the remainder into chunks and put them in a blender.

-- Add the alcohol and blend them into a thick mash.
+- Add just enough alcohol to blend into a thick mash.
 Do not blend any longer than needed to produce a mash.
 To get it to blend, you may want to do this in 2 or 3 batches or to stop and stir a few times or add a little more alcohol if those things aren't enough.
 Just try to use the least amount of alcohol that will do the job.

-- Pour the mixture into a mason jar and let it soak for 24 hours, shaking occasionally.
+- Pour the mash into a mason jar and let it soak for 24 hours at room temperature, shaking occasionally.

 - Strain out the extract.
 This cannot be done through filter paper as it contains a lot of fine particles that will clog.
 I suggest using 2 or 3 layers of cotton cloth such as clean handkerchiefs over a large mixing bowl.
 Yes, that sounds weird but it's fine.
 Just know that it will stain any light colored cloth.
 Twist the mash into a ball and firmly wring out.